mobius-home/mobius/README.md

 last_value: 83952736
 ```

-To plot a metric measurement over time you can use:  `Mobius.Exports.plot/4`:
+To plot a metric measurement over time you can use `Mobius.Exports.plot/4`:

 ```elixir
 iex> Mobius.Exports.plot("vm.memory.total", :last_value, %{})